jbttn/lovely-snake/README.md

 *A snake clone built using the LOVE2d framework.*

 ## How to run
 First install the love framework at [the love2d website](http://www.love2d.org/).
-Next, run love C:\path\to\snake_game_folder on Windows or love /path/to/snake_game on Linux.
+Next, run love C:\path\to\snake_game_folder on Windows or love /path/to/snake_game on Linux OR download and run from [here.](http://dl.dropbox.com/u/2303550/lovely-snake.love)